Groq: History

 Groq was founded in 2016 by a group of former Google engineers, led by Jonathan Ross, one of the designers of the Tensor Processing Unit (TPU), an AI accelerator ASIC, and Douglas Wightman, an entrepreneur and former engineer at Google X (known as X Development), who served as the company’s first CEO.

 Groq received seed funding from Social Capital's Chamath Palihapitiya, with a $10 million investment in 2017 and soon after secured additional funding.

 In April 2021, Groq raised $300 million in a series C round led by Tiger Global Management and D1 Capital Partners.
-Current investors include: The Spruce House Partnership, Addition, GCM Grosvenor, Xⁿ, Firebolt Ventures, General Global Capital, and Tru Arrow Partners, as well as follow-on investments from TDK Ventures, XTX Ventures, Boardman Bay Capital Management, and Infinitum Partners.
+Current investors include: Infinitum, The Spruce House Partnership, Addition, GCM Grosvenor, Xⁿ, Firebolt Ventures, General Global Capital, and Tru Arrow Partners, as well as follow-on investments from Infinitum, TDK Ventures, and XTX Ventures.
 After Groq’s series C funding round, it was valued at over $1 billion, making the startup a unicorn.

 On March 1, 2022, Groq acquired Maxeler Technologies, a company known for its dataflow systems technologies.
+It was decided Maxeler would maintain its brand due to the longstanding accomplishments of Dr. Oskar Mencer and team, publishing research in their field of expertise.

 On August 16, 2023, Groq selected Samsung Electronics' foundry in Taylor, Texas to manufacture its next-generation chips, on Samsung's 4-nanometer (nm) process node.
 This was the first order at this new Samsung chip factory.

-On February 19, 2024, Groq soft-launched a developer platform, GroqCloud, to attract developers into using the Groq API and rent access to their chips.
+On February 19, 2024, Groq soft-launched a developer platform, GroqCloud™, to attract developers into using the Groq API and rent access to their chips.
 On March 1, 2024 Groq acquired Definitive Intelligence, a startup known for offering a range of business-oriented AI solutions, to help with its cloud platform.

 Groq raised $640 million in a series D round led by BlackRock Private Equity Partners in August 2024, valuing the company at $2.8 billion.

-A May 2025 update by Groq on its website reports they have secured 1.5 billion in funding from the KSA (Kingdom of Saudi Arabia) and a deal with Bell Canada to expand national AI infrastructure.
-In September 2025, the company raised $750 million in a new funding round led by the Dallas-based investment firm Disruptive, with participation from BlackRock, Neuberger Berman, Deutsche Telekom Capital Partners, among others, valuing Groq at $6.9 billion.
+On February 10, 2025, Groq announced that it had secured a US$1.5 billion commitment from the Kingdom of Saudi Arabia to expand delivery of its LPU-based AI inference infrastructure, tied to a new GroqCloud data center in Dammam, Saudi Arabia.

 As of 2025, Groq has established a dozen data centers across the U.S., Canada, the Middle East, and Europe, with its technology.

+In December 2025, Nvidia agreed to purchase assets from Groq for approximately US$20 billion, which is a record for Nvidia.
+Groq has described this as a non-exclusive licensing deal.
+As part of the deal, Groq founder Ross and Groq president Sunny Madra would join Nvidia.
+In May 2026, Groq was reported to be raising $650 million from existing investors to fund its transition to an AI inference cloud business, with the round structured as a pro-rata offering backstopped by investors Disruptive and Infinitum.